| An Appreciation

 Leadbeater described were on numerous occasions also seen

+by myself.
 C.W.
 Leadbeater's teachings that the akashic records -

 or memory of Nature - exist, as also does man's power to